redhat-sa-brazil/rhbrlab/README.md

-# rhbrlab-ops
+# RHBRLAB
+> Ansible Playbooks used for operational tasks at RHBRLAB

-This repository stores all the playbooks used with the RHBRLAB initiative.
-Most part of them are not 'out-of-the-box' operational due to missing parameters, done purposely.
+This is the public repository for Ansible Playbooks used at RHBRLAB.
+Most part of the Ansible Playbooks are not functional without Ansible Tower, who is responsible to inject special variables, such as credentials.